penumbra-zone/web/docs/adrs/002-framework.md

 ### History

 We first began the app as a Next.js app.
-However, it's very server-focused and does not support patterns like data loaders that are quite helpful for client-side only apps.
+However, Next.js is very server-focused and does not support patterns like data loaders that are quite helpful for client-side only apps.
 So we [migrated to React-Router](https://github.com/penumbra-zone/web/pull/227).

 Upon trying to allow PD to host the build output, we found that the default vite config requires you to set re-directs